State Financial Aid Redesign

 Aid programs need to respond to the diverse enrollment options available to students.

-Read more about these principles in the ECS brief, Redesigning State Financial Aid: Principles to guide state aid policymaking.
+Read more about these principles in the brief, Redesigning State Financial Aid: Principles to guide state aid policymaking.

 You can also watch a recorded webcast of the State Financial Aid Redesign Project Launch, which took place at the National Press Club on April 29, 2015 and includes a panel discussion with experts on state financial aid.